The Role of Moisture in Bat Pressing: Why It Matters

 However, the effectiveness of bat pressing can be significantly influenced by the moisture content of the wood, which is why managing moisture levels is a key part of our bat-making process at Trogon Cricket.

-The below image, although on its side shows a picture of me spraying the cleft before the cleft its put under huge pressure on the press.
+The below image, although on its side, shows a picture of me spraying the cleft before the cleft its put under huge pressure on the press.

 Spraying a cleft